Adi7000/trees/README.md

 - As the tree gets bigger, the printing correctness degrades resulting in harder to read graphs.
 - Issues deleting when there is more than 11 nodes in Red-black trees.
+  - Issue more specifically happens when the parent of the deleted node (i.e. the inorder successor of the right subtree of the input key node) is red.
+But this condition (parent being red) is only necessary (but not sufficient) for the incorrect rebalancing to take place.

 ## User Manual